 Try to keep the total weight of your web page under 1 or 2 MB.
 Normally, simple file formats like PNG should weigh under 100 KB or less for better performance.

-Best practices of image optimization
+Best practices of image optimization for eCommerce

 Ideally, your page should never use images with a size greater than the version rendered on the user’s screen.
 A larger image used will result in wasted bytes and slow loading time.